 Ring Round Service

 With increased volunteers, we can call our more isolated and house bound members more often for a chat on the phone.
-If you like a good chat and have a spare hour a week, then this could be perfect for you!
+If you like a good chat and have a spare hour or two a week, then this could be perfect for you!

 Many of our members would like to attend our various events and activities, but are restricted because of a lack of transport.
 Would you have time, when needed, to collect someone and take them to an event?